John Fetterman: Health

 On June 4, 2019, The Philadelphia Inquirer reported that Fetterman "collapsed" while presiding over the State Senate; he became wobbly and grabbed the lectern to prevent himself from falling over, and a member of the Capitol's nursing staff came to examine him.
 Afterward, Fetterman's spokesperson said he had become overheated and was "back to normal".

-On May 13, 2022, Fetterman suffered an ischemic stroke and was hospitalized.
-The stroke was caused by a clot caused by atrial fibrillation (irregular heart rhythm).
+On May 13, 2022, Fetterman had an ischemic stroke and was hospitalized.
+The stroke was induced by a clot caused by atrial fibrillation (irregular heart rhythm).
 Because Fetterman also had cardiomyopathy, his doctors implanted a pacemaker and defibrillator.
 He was discharged from the hospital on May 22, 2022.

 In an early June 2022 letter, Chandra wrote that Fetterman was "well compensated and stable" and that "If he takes his medications, eats healthy and exercises, he'll be fine."
-His doctors reported that Fetterman did not suffer cognitive damage, and that they expected a full recovery.
+His doctors reported that Fetterman did not sustain cognitive damage, and that they expected a full recovery.
 Fetterman expressed regret for having ignored his health; after the 2017 diagnosis with atrial fibrillation, he did not see a doctor for five years and did not continue medications.

 In an October 2022 letter providing a medical update, Fetterman's primary care physician said that he "spoke intelligently without cognitive deficits" during examination and had significantly improved communication compared to his first visit with the doctor.
 Fetterman's stroke left him with symptoms of an auditory processing disorder, and he uses closed captioning as an aid to read speech in real time.
 The physician noted that Fetterman regularly attends speech therapy, routinely exercises, takes appropriate heart medications, and "has no work restrictions and can work full duty in public office."

 On February 8, 2023, Fetterman was hospitalized overnight after feeling lightheaded during a U.S. Senate retreat earlier that day.
 His office reported that he was in "good spirits and talking with his staff and family", and that his hospitalization was unrelated to his stroke.
 On February 16, 2023, Fetterman checked himself into Walter Reed Hospital due to clinical depression.
 A senior aide later said Fetterman would remain hospitalized for "likely less than two months" while he underwent treatment.
+Fetterman was discharged from Walter Reed on March 31.
+He returned to the Senate on April 17 and chaired an Agriculture Committee subcommittee to discuss Pennsylvania's farm issues.